BryanHogan/bryanhogan-blog-content/blog/new-chapter-nomadic-life.md

 And I'm not the only one that thinks going abroad for a bit is/was the best decision of their life.
 So here are some YouTubers talking about that as well:
 - [Mike Okay](https://youtu.be/cZX0VY11JvI)
 - (Video is in German) [Niklas Steenfatt](https://youtu.be/fKcYTAB3tp8?t=853)
-- [Nate O'Brien](https://youtu.be/bwojg1i9dls?t=536) - Didn't go abroad, didn't stay for a long time, but talks about that even camping somewhere else for a bit is a great way to get away from the usual environment that always surrounds you.
+- [Nate O'Brien](https://youtu.be/bwojg1i9dls?t=536) - Didn't go abroad, didn't stay for a long time, but talks about that even camping somewhere else for a bit is a great way to get away from the usual environment that always sorrounds you.
 - [Or you could just find it enjoyable like Torbjørn C. Pedersen](https://www.onceuponasaga.dk/why-not)

 ## Return when?